GI-KACE-DEV/auth-api-skeleton/README.md

 Upload and delete files locally.
 Upload and delete files from Google Cloud Storage

 ## Ready to set up the project:
     git clone https://github.com/GI-KACE-DEV/auth-api-skeleton.git

+## CREATION OF DATABASE MANUALLY
+>  Create a database name: **auth_api_db**

-## Installing Packages for Windows
+## Installing Packages for Windows and STARTING APPLICATION
 - Run the following command in your terminal
     - cd app
     - pip install -r requirements.txt

-## CREATION OF DATABASE MANUALLY
->  Create a database name: **auth_api_db**

-## RUNNING OR STARTING APPLICATION
-- Running FastAPI Service Locally
     - uvicorn main:app --reload

-## Installing Packages for Linux, Ubuntu
+## Installing Packages for Linux, Ubuntu and STARTING APPLICATION
 - Run the following command in your terminal
     - cd app
     - python3 -m venv venv